Serbia in the Middle Ages: Christianization

-Prior to the migration to the south, while still living in the Polabí region, Serbs may be among the first Slavic people who came in contact with Christianity.
+Prior to the migration to the south, while still living in the Polabian region, Serbs may be among the first Slavic people who came in contact with Christianity.
 In the 7th century, they became part of the Merovingian kingdom, which not only had Christianity as an official religion but also had a concept of spreading the religion.
 Though records mention no Christianization attempts toward the Serbs specifically, there are writings regarding the, more or less successful missionary attempts among the Bavarians and Thuringians, the neighboring Germanic tribes which were conquered by the Franks in the 6th century.

 Though the DAI asserts that already during the reign of Emperor Heraclius the Serbs were Christianized and that the process was performed by the priests from Rome, it took some time before the new religion spread through the entire population.
 Other reports confirm that the church missionary activities were organized among the South Slavs already from the late 7th and mid-8th century.
-The process was mostly finished by the mid-9th century which is when the first Christian names appear among the Serbs.
+The process was mostly finished by the late 9th century during Byzantine Emperor Basil I which is when the first Christian names appear among the Serbs.
 Prince Mutimir, who ruled c.
-850-891 named his son Stefan Mutimirović, while his nephew was named Petar Gojniković.
+850–891 named his son Stefan Mutimirović, while his nephew was named Petar Gojniković.
 Serbs who were relocated to Gordoserba in the Asia Minor were probably already Christianized by the end of the 7th century, as they had their bishop and were presumably part of the army of "selected peoples" (Christians) in 692.

 From this period originates the seal of the prince Strojimir, Mutimir's brother.
 The seal has a representation of a cross and the inscription Lord, help Strojimir (ICE BOIΘ CTPOHMIP in Greek) around it.
 Pope John VIII addressed prince Mutimir in 873 and called in the letter for Mutimir that, "following the tradition of his ancestors", he submits his land to the jurisdiction of the new Pannonian bishop Methodius.